exonum/exonum-python-client/docs/README.md

 make html
 ```

-To change the settings for sphinx, edit [conf.py](conf.py).
+To change the settings for Sphinx, edit [conf.py](conf.py).

 To change the docs, edit appropriate `*.rst` file.

-The entry point of the docs is the `index.rst`.
+The entry point of the docs is `index.rst`.